siderolabs/talos/website/content/v1.3/talos-guides/configuration/disk-encryption.md

 LUKS2 supports up to 32 encryption keys and it is possible to specify all of them in the machine configuration.
 Talos always tries to sync the keys list defined in the machine config with the actual keys defined for the LUKS2 partition.
-So if you update the keys list you should have at least one key that is not changed to be used for keys management.
+So if you update the keys list, keep at least one key that is not changed to be used for key management.

 When you define a key you should specify the key kind and the `slot`: